Human papillomavirus infection: Virology

 HPV infection is limited to the basal cells of stratified epithelium, the only tissue in which they replicate.
-The virus cannot bind to live tissue; instead, it infects epithelial tissues through micro-abrasions or other epithelial trauma that exposes segments of the basement membrane.
+The virus cannot efficiently infect or bind to intact tissue; instead, it infects epithelial tissues through micro-abrasions or other epithelial trauma that exposes segments of the basement membrane.
 The infectious process is slow, taking 12–24 hours for initiation of transcription.
-It is believed that the involved antibodies play a major neutralizing role while the virions still reside on the basement membrane and cell surfaces.
+It is believed that the involved antibodies play a major neutralizing role while the virions remain on the basement membrane and cell surfaces.

 HPV lesions are thought to arise from the proliferation of infected basal keratinocytes.
-Infection typically occurs when basal cells in the host are exposed to the infectious virus through a disturbed epithelial barrier, as would occur during sexual intercourse or after minor skin abrasions.
+Infection typically occurs when host basal cells are exposed to the infectious virus through a disturbed epithelial barrier, as would occur during sexual intercourse or after minor skin abrasions.
 HPV infections are not cytolytic; rather, viral particles are released as a result of the degeneration of desquamating cells.
 HPV can survive for many months and at low temperatures without a host; therefore, an individual with plantar warts can spread the virus by walking barefoot.

 HPV is a small double-stranded circular DNA virus with a genome of approximately 8000 base pairs.
 The HPV life cycle strictly follows the differentiation program of the host keratinocyte.
 It is thought that the HPV virion infects epithelial tissues through micro-abrasions, whereby the virion associates with putative receptors such as alpha integrins, laminins, and annexin A2 leading to the entry of the virions into basal epithelial cells through clathrin-mediated endocytosis and/or caveolin-mediated endocytosis depending on the type of HPV.
 At this point, the viral genome is transported to the nucleus by unknown mechanisms and establishes itself at a copy number of 10-200 viral genomes per cell.
 A sophisticated transcriptional cascade then occurs as the host keratinocyte begins to divide and become increasingly differentiated in the upper layers of the epithelium.